t-silvers/epiclock/epi-clocks-review/report.md

 \text{age}:\text{aging}::\text{lifespan}:\text{healthspan}
 $$

 and terms like "youthful" and "older" are used to quantify *aging*, the predicted age of an individual.
+When ambiguous, we will write *chronological age* to refer to *age*.

 ***Epigenome* vs. *Methylome***: We rarely draw a distinction between the epigenome and the methylome.
 We adopt conventions from the literature for referring to DNA methylation-based clocks as epigenetic clocks.